 Personal boundaries are an aspect of psychological boundaries and are guidelines, rules or limits that a person creates to identify for him- or herself what are reasonable, safe and permissible ways for other people to behave around him or her and how he or she will respond when someone steps outside those limits.
 “Personal boundaries” define you as an individual.
 They are statements of what you will or won’t do, what you like and don’t like … how close someone can get to you.

 One last piece of advice I’d like to offer against what again I’m sure are seemingly innocent comments and remarks from well-intended people.
 I appreciate being told “I’m beautiful”.
 Truly, I do, and I’m not trying to sound like a bitch, but I am in fact aware of “how I look“.
 Okay, I agree, I not that unfortunate looking.
-I comfortable writing those words out loud here now in this space because only I know how long it finally took me to find my actual reflection in a mirror!
+I’m comfortable writing those words out loud now because only I know how long it finally took me to find my actual reflection in a mirror!
 It took a hell of a lot of work on behalf less than a handful of people to get me to finally “see me” the way other people see me on the outside.
 Eternal is the gratitude for my very first angel, “the Flyboy“.
 All of “this” started with him, then Zack picked up where he left off, and I will NEVER forget that day in his apartment he grabbed me by the arms and physically forced me in front of the mirror while he stood behind me repeating:

 YOU ARE BEAUTIFUL!
 YOU ARE BEAUTIFUL!
 LOOK AT YOURSELF CATHERINE, YOU ARE BEAUTIFUL!
 SAY IT!
 I’M NOT LETTING YOU GO UNTIL YOU SAY IT!”